It’s the year of customer centricity for the financial services sector

-Financial services hold a lot of operational data on each of its customers.
-As more consumers move online to interact, compare products and prices, and make purchases, the volume of available data is increasing exponentially.
+Financial services hold a lot of operational data on each of their customers, and as more consumers move online to interact, compare products and prices, and make purchases, the volume of available data is increasing exponentially.
 Financial services collect a wealth of data, but few have found a way to monetise this asset by connecting and integrating customer data.

 First-party data is the backbone of understanding the customer experience – and is controlled by you.
-Whether it’s collected on web properties, apps, or independent systems, the information flows in real-time from the moment it is produced.
-That is if a customer data supply chain is set up by connecting customer data to the systems that deliver the customer experience.
+Whether it’s collected on your web properties, apps, or independent systems, the information flows in real time from the moment it is produced.
+That is, if a customer data supply chain is set up by connecting customer data to the systems that deliver the customer experience.

 Investing in a customer data platform is the key to analysing how consumers interact with your business to ultimately improve the experience and deliver better engagement holistically and individually.

 A first-party data strategy and machine learning capabilities go hand in hand.
 According to Tealium’s Artificial Intelligence and the Future of Marketing report, more than 8-in-10 professionals with responsibility for their organisation’s marketing data and technology say that AI and machine learning has been successful at improving the customer experience.

 Highly regulated industries like financial institutions are increasingly developing customer-centric policies and experiences and central to this is adopting AI and machine learning to help narrow the scope of customer data and focus on things consumers are actually engaging with or are more likely to engage with in the future.
 AI and ML are no longer a nice-to-have in the finserv sector, it is a necessity, or risk falling behind.

 Protecting privacy must be at the forefront